AliTSayyed/Trust-Pilot-Clone-FullStack/README.md

 A trust pilot clone site for freelancer reviews.

-This full stack project was created using django for the backend with its sqlite database and angular for the front end.
+This full stack project was created using Django for the backend with its sqlite database and Angular for the frontend.

-Project details can be found in the project-Notes.txt file.
+Project details can be found in the Project-Notes.txt file.

 Below are the APIs used in this project.